octo-technology/OpenTezos/docs/blockchain-basics/main-components.md

 $$
 \text{Fees} = S_v - S_a
 $$
 That means **a sender actually chooses the fees given to the miner**.
 The more he gives, the faster the transaction is included in a block.
-Yes, in case you wonder, a transaction could actually have zero fees, but it could take months or years to be included in a block (if never).
+Yes, in case you wonder, a transaction could actually have zero fees, but it could take months or years to be included in a block (if ever).

 The block reward is sent through a special transaction called a "_Coinbase Transaction_" directly to the miner.
 It's always the first transaction of a validated ("*mined*") block.